-If you love your truck as much as we love ours, chances are you take pride in it looking it’s best.
+If you love your truck with headache racks as much as we love ours, chances are you take pride in it looking it’s best.
 After spending a small fortune on wheels and rims, it’s important to properly care for them so they’re able to look brand new for as long as possible.
 To help you get started, we’ve outlined 10 tips below on how to detail your truck wheels like an expert:

 1. Start with the Basics and Understand the Material You’re Cleaning: Chrome, Steel or Aluminum